-6. The landlord amended his application during the hearing and did not wish to seek hearing expenses.
-7. The tenant was not present or represented at the hearing and I was unable to reach him by telephone ([REDACTED]) at 1:49 PM.
-As per the policy of the Residential Tenancies board, a 15-minute grace period prior to starting the hearing was offered.
+6. The landlord confirmed her application during the hearing and did not wish to seek hearing expenses.
+7. The tenant was not present or represented at the hearing and I was unable to reach her by telephone as there was no contact telephone information.
 This Tribunal's policies concerning notice requirements and hearing attendance have been adopted from the Rules of the Supreme Court, 1986.
 According to Rule 29.05(2)(a) respondents to an application must be served with claim and notice of the hearing 10 clear days prior to the hearing date and, where the respondent fails to attend the hearing, Rule 29.11(1) states that the hearing may proceed in the respondent's absence so long as she has been properly served.
-The landlord submitted an affidavit stating that he served the tenant on 28 August 2023.
+The landlord submitted an affidavit stating that she served the tenant in person on 4 March 2024.
 As the tenant was properly served, and as further delay in these proceedings would unfairly disadvantage the landlord, I proceeded with the hearing in her absence.